Meghan McCain Clapback Goes Viral, Twitter Is Here For ‘You Were At My Wedding Denise’

 — b-boy bouiebaisse (@jbouie) March 26, 2019

 As some on Twitter noted, this has already been a rather intense week for anybody who follows politics and newsworthy headlines.
-By the looks of things, Meghan McCain’s retort to Denise McAllister is giving many across Twitter a light-hearted laugh during a time of need.
+By the looks of things, Meghan McCain’s retort to Denise McAllister is giving many across Twitter a lighthearted laugh during a time of need.

 The View host certainly didn’t intend for her reply to McAllister to be funny.
 Despite that, McCain’s post has seemingly taken on a life of its own and can’t be reined back in now.